 Brian is admitted to practice law in the state and federal courts of Pennsylvania, the state courts of Georgia, and the Supreme Court of the United States.

 Brian’s accomplishments are well-noted in the legal community.
-A fellow of the American Academy of Matrimonial Lawyers, he was elected board secretary of the Pennsylvania chapter in 2014, currently serves as second vice president and will ascend to the position of chapter president by 2018.
+A fellow of the American Academy of Matrimonial Lawyers, he currently serves as president-elect of the Pennsylvania chapter and will ascend to the position of chapter president by July 2018.
+He previously held secretary and vice president roles within the organization.
 Brian is rated AV Preeminent by Martindale-Hubbell Peer Review Ratings and is ranked as one of the region’s top matrimonial lawyers under age 45 by Ten Leaders.
 He has been listed in every edition of The Best Lawyers in America since 2010 and has ranked among the list of Super Lawyers Top 50 Attorneys in Pittsburgh for a decade.

 A lawyer adept at financial analysis in divorce proceedings, Brian is also a certified Valuation Analyst and a member of the National Association of Certified Valuation Analysts.
 Brian co-authored the latest edition of Frumkes and Vertz on Divorce Taxation, published in February 2016.
 A nationally recognized legal treatise on tax-related divorce issues for attorneys and accountants for more than 15 years, “Divorce Taxation” is updated periodically to incorporate new rules and expand coverage.
 He also maintains the blog, FamilyLawTaxAlert.com, where he shares tips and tax case analyses.
 Brian was recently appointed national chair of the AAML Amicus Committee and is also one of only three certified arbitrators in family law in western Pennsylvania.